 Your tea doesn’t have to be top-tier to get the job done, of course, so don’t feel bad about sticking to your favorite Stash or Celestial Seasonings blend — we drink them, too!

 Do you have to pay a lot for good tea?

 Fancy teas can get a little expensive, but in some cases, price can suggest a better grade of tea.

 Higher quality teas and herbs tend to cost more to produce and harvest.
 Organic, responsibly sourced, and fair trade teas all tend to cost more than your average grocery store tea bags.
 But their higher price tag helps ensure sustainable production and fair wages for farmers.

 You absolutely can find quality teas at reasonable prices, however, especially if you buy your tea in bulk.

 While a relaxing tea can certainly help you drift off a little faster, too much tea before bed can keep you up for an entirely different reason.
-If you don’t want to find yourself hopping out of bed to answer the call of nature, it’s generally best to finish off your bedtime tea at least an hour before you go to bed.
+If you don’t want to hop out of bed to answer the call of nature, it’s generally best to finish your bedtime tea at least an hour before you go to bed.

-Aim to brew and drink your tea 60–90 minutes before bed.
+Aim to brew and drink your tea 60 to 90 minutes before bed.

 If you work out or do anything that provokes physical or emotional stress in the evening, drinking a relaxing tea after (or during) can help you calm down and prepare for sleep.